 Digital Media Core

-The Digital Media Core provides you with a broad overview of all digital media technologies from social media to motion media, web, and print media.
+The Digital Media Core provides you with a broad overview of all digital media technologies from social media to motion media, the web, and print media.
 It also provides instruction in key leadership responsibilities such as sales, information systems, supervisory roles, project and team leadership, and quality control.
 This core is the most important part of your digital media education because it provides you with the "big picture" and covers concepts that are likely to remain stable throughout your career.
 As a result of studying the core, you will be able to adapt to changing technologies while helping customers meet their goals.

 Areas of Emphasis